buptlr/OFNet/README.md

 ./train.sh
 ```
 When training completed, you need to modify `model = '../models/ofnet_piod.caffemodel'` in `deploy_ofnet_piod.py` and then run `python deploy_ofnet_piod.py` to get the results on PIOD testing dataset.
 For comparation, you can also download our trained model from [here](https://pan.baidu.com/s/1FZJOZCLXysv1krcR3DEvqg). (code: y4b6).
+The testing results are available at [here](https://pan.baidu.com/s/1X9tJHOfVhG3K_W1HyOsnrQ&shfl=shareset). (code: 85ih).

 #### BSDS ownership
 For training OFNet on BSDS ownership, you can refer the manner as same as PIOD dataset above.
+The testing results are available at [here](https://pan.baidu.com/s/1uZDKiu2rgBMGIDgkqaYB0g&shfl=shareset). (code: xj8q).

 ## Evaluation